What is Testicular Cancer?

-In the beginning stages, a painless, growing mass in the scrotum is the most common sign of testicular cancer emerging.
+In the beginning stages, a painless, growing mass in the scrotum is one of the most common signs of testicular cancer emerging.
 In many cases, testicular cancers present with no symptoms, but some symptoms that may occur are:

 - Pain in the scrotum

 - Swollen lymph nodes in the groin

 - A feeling of heaviness in the scrotum